iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 `ControlledTree` component has received the following breaking changes:

 * The component now takes `TreeModel` rather than `VisibleTreeNodes` as a prop to avoid requiring consumers to manage `VisibleTreeNodes` object.
 As a result, the `useVisibleTreeNodes` hook was replaced with `useTreeModel` hook.
-Typical mitigation:
+Typical migration:

   **Before:**